Attorney General William Barr questioned by Senate Judiciary Committee

-Barr's public defense of his actions rebutted complaints by Mueller, expressed in a letter and phone call, that the attorney general had not adequately portrayed the investigation's findings.
-The revelation of that letter hours earlier amplified allegations from Democrats that Barr had spun the investigation's findings in Trump's favor.

-Democrats were also likely to accuse him of misleading lawmakers last month when he suggested he was unaware of concerns on the Mueller team about his actions.
+"I'm not really sure of his reasoning," Barr said of Mueller's obstruction analysis, which neither accused the president of a crime nor exonerated him.
+"I think that if he felt that he shouldn't go down the path of making a traditional prosecutive decision then he shouldn't have investigated.
+That was the time to pull up."

+The airing of disagreements over the handling of the report was notable given the highly secretive nature of the special counsel's investigation and the public appearance for at least most of the probe that the Justice Department and Mueller's team were unified in approach.
+But Barr sought to minimize the rift by suggesting the special counsel's concerns were largely about process, not substance.

-Barr's appearance Wednesday before the Senate Judiciary Committee gave the attorney general his most extensive opportunity to explain the department's actions, including his press conference held before the report's release, and for him to repair a reputation bruised by allegations that he's the Republican president's protector.
+Barr's appearance Wednesday before the Senate Judiciary Committee gave him his most extensive opportunity to explain the department's actions, including his press conference held before the Mueller report's release.
+It was also a forum for him to repair a reputation bruised by allegations that he's the Republican president's protector and by the emergence of a private letter from Mueller that criticized his handling of the report.

+Democrats seized on the daylight between the two men to attack Barr's credibility and accuse him of unduly spinning Mueller's report in the president's favor.
+They also pressed him on whether he had misled Congress last month when he professed ignorance about complaints from the special counsel's team.
+Barr suggested he had not lied because he was in touch with Mueller himself and not his team.

+"Mr. Barr, I feel your answer was purposely misleading, and I believe others do too," said Sen. Patrick Leahy, D-Vt.

 Barr noted that Mueller concluded his investigation without any interference and that neither the attorney general nor any other Justice Department official overruled the special counsel on any action he wanted to take.
 Barr also defended his decision to step in and clear the president of obstruction of justice after Mueller presented evidence on both sides but didn't reach a conclusion.